ecbc0/note-math/reference.typ

 #tag("ref-13"):\
   title: Representations of the rotation and Lorentz groups and their applications\
+  author:
+    - Gelfand I.M.
+    - Minlos R.A.
-  author: Gelfand I.M., Minlos R.A., Shapiro Z.Ya.
+    - Shapiro Z.Ya.

 #tag("ref-14"):\
   title: Geometric Methods in Mathematical Physics I: Multi-Linear Algebra, Tensors, a little Spinors and Special Relativity\